Trump Removes Anthony Scaramucci From Communications Director Role

 Besides, replacing Priebus with Kelly who then turfed Spicer would have been pretty good optics.
 In that scenario you have the "disciplined military man coming in and taking charge" narrative.

 Instead Trump looks like a fool for hiring Scaramucci and looks weak for having is Chief of Staff come in and reverse his hiring position.
-Plus, you have yet another instance of someone joining the administration and losing their reputation in
+Plus, you have yet another instance of someone joining the administration and losing their reputation in the process.
+You're not going to have much luck recruiting good people.

 Re: (Score:2)